-This is one of my favorite places to go after a show at the Van Wezel.
-I can grab a delicious artisan pizza and the experience seems effortless.
-I did get a parking ticket for parking in a “Taxi Stand” once.
-I should have been more careful (that’s what the city said).
-Regardless, pizza is the star of the show here as far as I’m concerned.
+This is a great place to go after a show at the Van Wezel.
+You can grab a delicious artisan pizza, and the experience seems effortless.
+Be careful!
+They will ticket you for parking in the “Taxi Stand”.
+The pizza is the star of the show here, as far as I’m concerned.
 They offer a big selection of other Italian dishes.
-But, it’s the pizza that keeps me coming back.
+But it’s the pizza that keeps me coming back.

 Sarasota Downtown Restaurant | C’est La Vie!

 C’est La Vie! has all of the charm and ambiance of a Parisian cafe.
-Well, as much as you can get and still be in Sarasota Florida, I’ll concede that point.
-Fresh baked breads line the walls behind the counter.
-Customers sit at outside tables (with dogs of course) and sip lattes and fill up on baguette sandwiches and delicious crepes.
+Well, as much as you can get and still be in Sarasota, Florida, I’ll concede that point.
+Fresh-baked breads line the walls behind the counter.
+Customers sit at outside tables (with dogs, of course) and sip lattes and fill up on baguette sandwiches and delicious crepes.
 As you would expect, the owners are French.
 So, you get the accents too!
 This place is always busy.
 Breakfast and lunch only.
-Locals love it and curious visitors have made it a regular stop.
-Lolita Tartine on 5th St. (north of Fruitville Rd.) has the same owner.
+Locals love it, and curious visitors have made it a regular stop.

 C’est La Vie! | 1553 Main St. | 941-906-9575 | C’est La Vie Website

 A downtown Sarasota restaurant that you don’t even have to drive yourself to or from.
-Now that is a check mark in the plus column.
-I mean with all of the crazy downtown parking problems, a private van to drop you at the door is a BIG deal.
+Now that is a checkmark in the plus column.
+I mean, with all of the crazy downtown parking problems, a private van to drop you at the door is a BIG deal.
 Especially in season.
-Duval’s has re-invented itself a couple of times since they opened their doors.
-That’s a good thing, the changes they’ve made have been super positive.
-They serve well thought out and executed seafood dishes and they have both Happy Hour and late night menus.
+Duval’s has re-invented itself a couple of times since it opened its doors.
+That’s a good thing; the changes they’ve made have been super positive.
+They serve well thought out and executed seafood dishes, and they have both Happy Hour and late-night menus.